-With a lot of bustling around, cardboard boxes, packing tape, cat carriers, excitement, trepidation, pouring rain, a rental truck, and incredible help from extended family, Devon, Gabriel and I got ourselves moved up to Oakland last month, and are slowly settling into the new rhythms of our life here.
+With a lot of bustling around, cardboard boxes, packing tape, cat carriers, excitement, trepidation, pouring rain, a rental truck, and incredible help from extended family, Devon, the baby, and I got ourselves moved up to Oakland last month, and are slowly settling into the new rhythms of our life here.
 Among the joys of the new situation is the fact that we’re living near our local Zen temple, so for the first time in many months I’m able to sit morning zazen one or two times a week, with others, in robes.

 I’ve been struck by what a different experience that is than sitting mostly by myself, mostly in Western clothes, in my living room.
 Part of it, I think, is the importance of the group, of the other breathing bodies nearby.
 In the few moments I can grab these days in between the baby, unpacking, and work, I’ve been taking a look at David Abram’s book, Becoming Animal: An Earthly Cosmology, and that’s helped me think about all of this in terms of animality, in terms of my embodied, sensory experience.
 Not just zazen, but a mammal’s zazen, with other mammals, in the zendo’s half-dark.
 Very different than a mammal by himself in an apartment somewhere.
 I’m really taken by Abram’s writings, and by his call to make our bodily experience central to our thinking about ourselves and our place in the world.
 Here’s a long passage from the introduction: